yoonmoonsick/dnd2024/README.md

 #### Level 3: Assassinate
 - Initiative.
 You have +5 Bonus on Initiative rolls.
 - Surprising Strikes.
 During the first round of each combat, you have Advantage on attack rolls against any creature that hasn’t taken a turn.
-If your Attack hits any target during that round, the target takes extra damage of the weapon’s type equal to your Rogue level.
+If your Sneak Attack hits any target during that round, the target takes extra damage of the weapon’s type equal to your Rogue level.
 #### Level 3: Assassin’s Tools
 You gain a Disguise Self and Brew Poison.
 #### Level 9: Roving Aim